 There is always a need to feed families who can't afford a holiday dinner.
 Food drives are an excellent opportunity to get the whole family involved!
-With COVID-19 precautions, make sure to check what your local food bank's guidelines are for Food Drives this year before donating food.
+Make sure to check what your local food bank's guidelines for Food Drives before donating food.
 Don’t forget to wash your hands and sanitize before putting together your donation box.
 You can also bring the family along and have them volunteer to help serve out food and/or hand out donations to families in need.

 Another great way to give back is to donate blood.
 It is an excellent way to help someone in need and can even save someone’s life.
 Just remember there are some restrictions on who can participate.
 Visit the Red Cross website to learn about local guidelines and to find a blood drive near you.